What is Title in Real Estate?

 What Is Title Insurance & Why Do You Need It?

-Even with a thorough title search, hidden title defects can still arise after closing.
+Even with a thorough, accurate title search, hidden title defects can still arise after closing.
 Title insurance provides financial protection against unexpected ownership claims, fraud, and errors in public records.

 FAQs – Common Questions About Property Titles